nahughes2/nahughes2/README.md

 - 👋 Hi, I’m @nahughes2
 - 👀 I’m interested in Mobile Application and API development
-- 🌱 I’m currently learning SwiftUI Composable Architecture
+- 🌱 I completed the Google Cybersecurity certificate and am pursuing further security certs
 - 💞️ I’m looking to collaborate on an exciting new employment experience

 <!---